-We acknowledge that the Independent Auditor and the network to which belongs provided services in addition to the independent audits of the Financial Statements and Consolidated Financial Statements as of December 31st, 2024, mainly in relation to the performance of agreed procedures concerning assurance services connected with the audit and non-audit services authorized by us.
+We acknowledge that the Independent Auditor and the network to which it belongs provided services in addition to the independent audits of the Financial Statements and Consolidated Financial Statements as of December 31st, 2024, mainly in relation to the performance of agreed procedures concerning assurance services connected with the audit and non-audit services authorized by us.
 Information on these activities is provided in the Notes to the Financial Statements.

-The Independent Auditor declared that they did not provide any prohibited non-audit services referred to in article 5, paragraph 1, Regulation (EU) 537/2014 and that they remained independent of the Company in conducting the statutory audit.
+The Independent Auditor declared that it did not provide any prohibited non-audit services referred to in article 5, paragraph 1, Regulation (EU) 537/2014 and that it remained